Bob Benge

-Robert "Bob" Benge (c.
+Robert Benge (c.
 1762–1794), also known as Captain Benge (or "The Bench" to frontiersmen), was a Cherokee leader in the Upper Towns, in present-day far Southwest Virginia during the Cherokee–American wars (1783–1794).

 Early life

 He was born as Bob Benge about 1762 in the Overhill Cherokee town of Toqua, to a Cherokee woman and a Scots-Irish trader named John Benge, who lived full-time among the Cherokee and had taken a "country wife."
 They also had a daughter Lucy.
 Benge stood out physically because of his red hair.
 Under the Cherokee matrilineal kinship and clan system, children were considered born into their mother's family and clan.
 Their mother's eldest brother was considered the most important male figure in their growing up, especially for boys.
 The children were reared largely in Cherokee culture and identified as Cherokee.

-The available sources strongly imply, but do not prove, that young Benge and his sister Lucy were half-siblings of Sequoyah, also known as George Guess.
-They were related to maternal great-uncles Old Tassel and Doublehead.

 When Dragging Canoe and his party moved southwest from eastern Tennessee in 1777, trader John Benge also moved his family to Running Water, one of the Chickamauga Lower Towns in the Piedmont.

 Bob Benge, who later became known as "Captain Bench," his half-brother 'The Tail,' and cousin Tahlonteeskee were around 20 years old, they joined their maternal uncle John Watts as warriors to fight against European-American settlers who were encroaching on their territory.
 These armed confrontations began soon after the Americans had gained independence from Great Britain in their revolutionary war, and began migrating over the Appalachian Mountains to settle in Cherokee territory.